-Funeral costs can vary a lot.
-So while you may find it difficult, it’s important to shop around.
+Shop around: funeral costs can vary a lot.
+While you might find it difficult, it’s important to compare prices and services.

 Get a quote from more than one funeral director, caterer or florist so you can compare prices.
 You can then pick one that fits your budget.

-For example, instead of paying for a caterer, ask family or friends to bring food to the wake.
+Ask family and friends: for example, instead of paying for a caterer, ask family and friends to bring food to the wake.
 You could also ask them to help you check for cheaper options.

-There’s nothing in the law that says you have to use a coffin.
-So you can use a shroud instead.
-And don’t feel pressured into picking an expensive coffin or shroud if you’re working with a limited budget.
+Type of coffin: there’s nothing in the law that says you have to use a coffin.
+You can use a shroud instead.
+Don’t feel pressured into picking an expensive coffin or shroud if you’re working with a limited budget.